-These steps have been tested for Ubuntu 10.04 but should work with other distros.
+These steps have been tested for Ubuntu 10.04 but should work with other distros as well.

-Required packages
+Required Packages

 - GCC 4.4.x or later.
-This can be installed with sudo apt-get install build-essential - CMake 2.6 or higher - Subversion (SVN) client - GTK+2.x or higher, including headers (libgtk2.0-dev) - · pkgconfig - Python 2.6 or later and Numpy 1.5 or later with developer packages (python-dev, python-numpy) - ffmpeg or libav development packages: libavcodec-dev, libavformat-dev, libswscale-dev - [optional] libdc1394 2.x - [optional] libjpeg-dev, libpng-dev, libiff-dev, libjasper-dev.
+This can be installed with: sudo apt-get install build-essential - CMake 2.6 or higher; - Git: - GTK+2.x or higher, including headers (libgtk2.0-dev); - · pkgconfig; - Python 2.6 or later and Numpy 1.5 or later with developer packages (python-dev, python-numpy); - ffmpeg or libav development packages: libavcodec-dev, libavformat-dev, libswscale-dev; - [optional] libdc1394 2.x; - [optional] libjpeg-dev, libpng-dev, libiff-dev, libjasper-dev.

-All the libraries above can be installed via Terminal or by using Synaptic Manager
+All the libraries above can be installed via Terminal or by using Synaptic Manager.

-Getting OpenCV source code
+Getting OpenCV Source Code

-You can use the latest stable OpenCV version available in sourceforge or you can grab the latest snapshot from the SVN repository.
+You can use the latest stable OpenCV version available in sourceforge or you can grab the latest snapshot from our Git repository.

-Getting the latest stable OpenCV version
+Getting the Latest Stable OpenCV Version

-- Go to http://sourceforge.net/projects/opencylibrary - Download the source tarball and unpack it
+- Go to our page on Sourceforge; - Download the source tarball and unpack it.

-Getting the cutting-edge OpenCV from SourceForge SVN repository
+Getting the Cutting-edge OpenCV from the Git Repository